 Solutions offered by Active Trader Services are available to investors in households that place 120 or more stock, bond, or options trades in a rolling 12-month period and maintain $250K in assets across their eligible Fidelity brokerage accounts.

-There is an Options Regulatory Fee from $0.03 to $0.05 per contract, which applies to both option buy and sell transactions.
+There is an Options Regulatory Fee that applies to both option buy and sell transactions.
 The fee is subject to change.
 See Fidelity.com/commissions for details.

 Beta is a measure of risk.
 It represents how a security has responded in the past to movements of the securities market.
 Smart beta represents an alternative investment methodology to typical cap-weighted benchmark investing, and there is no guarantee that a smart beta or factor-based investing strategy will enhance performance or reduce risk.